XHS-FM

-XHS-FM (branded as W Radio) is a Mexican Spanish-language radio station that serves the Tampico, Tamaulipas, Mexico market area.
+XHS-FM (branded as Oreja FM) is a Mexican Spanish-language radio station that serves the Tampico, Tamaulipas, Mexico market area.

 History

 XES-AM received its concession in 1932 and initially broadcast on 1055 kHz.
 Originally owned by Fernando Sada, XES was sold to Difusora Porteña, S. de R.L., in 1938, and to Radio Televisora de Tampico, the current concessionaire, in 1951.
 It also moved frequencies to 1240 AM.

 XES migrated to FM in 2012.

 Until July 30, 2021, the station carried Christian programming under the name "Radio Unción", in addition to W Radio programming.
+That same day the station took on the "W Radio Tampico" branding full time.

+On June 19, 2023, it changed its name to Oreja WFM, keeping some programs from W Radio, including "Así las Cosas" with Carlos Loret de Mola.